ZerGo0/Ftv-extension/README.md

 # Ftv

-An emote extension for Fansly which adds support for emotes from popular emote extensions.
+An emote extension for Fansly which adds support for emotes from popular emote platforms.

-## TODO

-- [x] Display emotes in chatbox
-- [x] Fill username cache based on the chatbox
-- [x] Add pronouns modal
-- [x] Chrome permissions check (https://github.com/GoogleChromeLabs/extension-update-testing-tool)
-- [ ] Move repo to private account and delete this org
-- [ ] Release update

 ## Features

 - 300+ emote slots
 - Support for animated and wide emotes
 - All kinds of images including WEBP are supported
-- Support for emotes from popular emote extensions
+- Support for emotes from popular emote platforms

+## Supported Browsers

+[x] Chromium - Chrome, Edge, Opera, Brave, etc.
+[] Firefox - Currently not supported due to a bug in Svelte 5 and shadcn-svelte

 ## Disclaimer